ctu-vras/gps-navigation/gps_to_path/README.md

 3. (optional) Check that you are receiving fix on your robot (without NTRIP corrections) and that your IMU is working.
 If you are not receiving fix and would still like to test the package out, in the path planner launch file you are about to run (e.g. **launch/path_planner_igraph.launch**) comment out the section **LLH FROM GPS TO FIX** and comment in the section **FAKE GPS**.
 4. Run **path_planner_igraph.launch** with arguments (see example lower).
 5. Calibrate the compass by rotating the robot in place, 360 degrees in ideally both directions. **OR** If calibration has been done in the past on the robot, then the parameters have been saved and will be used if parameter **load_from_file** of node **get_mag_shift** is set to True (default).
 6. (optional) The *path* topic should now be publishing.
 The *mag_azimuth* topic should be reporting the orientation of the robot and the gps should be receiving NTRIP.
+Topics which can be visualized in rviz are *trav_obstacles_pcd_map, osm_pcd, graph_pcd*.
 7. Prepare robot for autonomous driving.
 8. Run follower.launch.
 The robot stops after reaching the goal or after the follower is terminated.